trick77/dockerflix/README.md

 Please contribute by submitting pull requests instead of opening issues to complain that this or that doesn't work.
 No one gets paid here, so don't expect any real support.

+## Advanced configuration

+Using a wildcard domain approach may also send traffic to the proxy server even if it's not desired for a certain zone/sub-domain.
+For instance, if a content provider uses its own sub-domain as an alias for a CDN, you may want to exclude the zone for that particular sub-domain from your DNS configuration.
+This is where `config/dockerflix-dnsmasq-exclude.conf` comes into play.
+Use this file to forward zones to a different (i.e. Google DNS)
+DNS resolver.
+Since many CDN optimize their network routes around the world, this usually leads to better stream quality compared to proxying the stream through the proxy server.
+Obviously, this is only helpful as long as the stream itself is not geo-fenced.